RedHatQE/fusor-qe/README.md

     . ${workspace}.venv/bin/activate
     pip install -r requirements.txt

-Note, git is configured to ignore files that end in `.venv` and `.virtenv`, so though adding one of these extensions is not required it will make it so the virtual environment does not pollute your `git status` calls.
+Note, git is configured in this repository to ignore files that end in `.venv` and `.virtenv`, so though adding one of these extensions is not required it will make it so the virtual environment does not pollute your `git status` calls.

 A really good guide to learning about virtual environments is: